-LMAX Group today (Tuesday) launched Kiosk, a hosted interface that lets brokers and other institutional clients accept digital assets from their customers, hold them in LMAX Custody and then post those assets as margin across the group's wider trading venues.
+LMAX Group on Tuesday launched Kiosk, a hosted interface that lets institutional clients accept digital assets from their customers, hold them in LMAX Custody and then post those balances as margin across the group's wider trading venues.

 Singapore Summit: Meet the largest APAC brokers you know (and those you still don't!)

 LMAX has been previewing the offering for months.
-In a March 2026 thought-leadership piece, Jenna Wright, the group's managing director for digital assets, described the firm as "currently onboarding institutional brokers to a new, fully hosted, broker-branded interface" with cross-asset collateral functionality.
+In a March 2026 thought-leadership piece, Managing Director for Digital Assets Jenna Wright described the firm as "currently onboarding institutional brokers to a new, fully hosted, broker-branded interface" with cross-asset collateral functionality.

 - London Moves First, Tokyo Trades Bigger: New Data Shows Split in FX Market Dynamics